Jeff Kellogg: Umpiring career

 He was promoted to crew chief in 2010 and assigned Crew G with Larry Vanover, Jeff Nelson and Mark Carlson.

 Notable games

+On September 14, 1997, Kellogg was umpiring first base when he ran across the field and ejected Montreal Expos' trainer Ron McClain, after which the two bumped chests.
+McClain had been upset by home plate umpire Larry Vanover's badly blown call at home plate calling out David Segui, who should have scored the game-tying run in the ninth inning.

 Kellogg was behind the plate in 2006 when Aníbal Sánchez threw a no-hitter.
 He was also the plate umpire for Ubaldo Jiménez's no-hitter in 2010.
 In both games, Miguel Olivo was the catcher.

 Kellogg was the third base umpire for Mark Buehrle's no-hitter against the Texas Rangers on April 18, 2007.